 Through the ministry of the church, we seek to support important work beyond our church walls that fulfills our mission: sustained by grace, to serve Christ, share God’s love and work for justice in a complex world.
 Westminster strives to budget at least 20% of all pledge income to mission and benevolence.
 Designated benevolence includes giving to the PC(USA) via Presbytery of the James, University Mission, and setting aside funds for mission trips.
 The Benevolence Committee allocates the undesignated funds to local, national, and international efforts.
-Favored are those applicants who have made significant impact and in which WPC members were active in leadership and/or operations.
+Favored are those applicants who have made significant impact and in which WPC members are active in leadership and/or operations.
 Funding has directly addressed issues of education, children’s services, refugee work, medical care, providing shelter, eliminating hunger and more.
-Recent examples of our recipients are: The Alliance for Interfaith Ministry (AIM), Charlottesville Free Clinic, Charlottesville Habitat for Humanity, International Rescue Committee (IRC), Presbyterian Disaster Assistance, ChildHealth (previously CHIP), Mediation Center of Charlottesville, PACEM, PROSAMI, Shelter for Help in Emergency (SHE), Sin Barreras (Without Borders), The Haven, Westminster Child Care scholarships, and others.
+Recent examples of our recipients are: The Alliance for Interfaith Ministry (AIM), Charlottesville Free Clinic, Charlottesville Habitat for Humanity, International Rescue Committee (IRC), ChildHealth (previously CHIP), Mediation Center of Charlottesville, PACEM, PROSAMI, Shelter for Help in Emergency (SHE), Sin Barreras (Without Borders), The Haven, Westminster Child Care scholarships, and others.

 - What do you propose to use Benevolence funding for?

 - Tell us how your work intersects our church’s mission (italics above).

 - Include current Westminster members involved in your organization and their role.